 We are changing the negative perception of the “crazy cat lady” and proving that it is possible to be hip, stylish, and have a cat, simultaneously.

 Susan Michals is the creator of CatCon and Cat Art Show, the two biggest cat-centric, pop culture events in the world.
 Previously Michals worked as a television producer (NBCUniversal) and casting director/line producer on numerous documentaries, including the acclaimed French films, This is Orson Welles and The Women Who Created Hollywood – both Cannes Film Festival debuts.
 A former journalist, Michals has covered the intersection of art, culture and celebrity for outlets like The Wall Street Journal, Vanity Fair, and The Huffington Post.
 In 2019, her first book was published, Walter Chandoha.
 Cats. by TASCHEN.
 She has spoken at numerous events, including SXSW.
 She has one cat, a Maine Coon, named Miss Kitty Pretty Girl, and a Poodle mix canine, Buddy.

 Executive Producer, Director of Marketing

 Carole is a marketing and social media strategist with a history of building some of the most successful online communities on the Web, including Yahoo and BabyCenter.
 Her former clients include Frito-Lay, Del Monte, Johnson & Johnson, E*TRADE, HBO.com, Edmunds.com, and Oncology.com.
-She is a co-founder of Next for Me, a resource for new work and new purpose for the 50+ generation.
+She is a co-founder of Next for Me, and co-author of Next for Me, A Guide to Change for Everybody.
 Carole loves cats, but her dog, Chuggles, prefers the company of humans.